tiger-tiger/bresenham-s-algorithm/README.md

 # bresenham-algorithm
-This is the implementation of draw-line Brasenham's algorithm using QT Framework and OpenGL
+This is the simple C++ implementation of draw-line Brasenham's algorithm using QT Framework and OpenGL.